dummifiedme/TheNotebook/NotesVault/Parliament.md

 - Not a continuing chamber
 - Term of 5 years from the date of its first meeting after general elections
 - President is authorised to dissolve LS any time even before the completion of five years
-	- CANNOT be challenged in the court of LAW
+	- CANNOT be challenged in the court of LAW.